 \subsection{Comparison with Baselines}

-Table \ref{table_1:procthor} demonstrates the results on ProcTHOR for LLM-Planner \cite{song2023llm}, FILM \cite{min2021film} and our method, where our approach significantly outperforms the state-of-the-art-method LLM-Planner.
-Although LLM-Planner utilizes the rich commonsense embedded in LLMs to generate plans for the agent, it fails to align the pre-trained LLM with the scene information.
+Table \ref{table_1:procthor} demonstrates the results on ProcTHOR for LLM-Planner, FILM and our method, where our approach significantly outperforms the state-of-the-art-method LLM-Planner.
+Although LLM-Planner utilizes the rich commonsense embedded in LLMs to generate plans for the agent, it fails to align the pre-trained LLMs with the scene information.
 The generated plans are usually infeasible due to the non-existence of the objects for interaction, and the re-planning module suffers from low success rate and low efficiency.
 On the contrary, our method construct the semantic feature maps which grounds the pre-trained multimodal LLMs to the realistic physical scene, and the unknown environment can be efficiently explored by understanding the visual clues for executable plan generation.
-Our approach remains leading in performance in more challenging abstract task settings and loses less than 1\% of performance on large-scale scenes compared to small ones.
-The semantic feature map allows our approach to efficiently find the suitable target to satisfy the instruction during active exploration.
+In the target-specific short task setting, it is observed that our method outperforms LLM-Planner and FILM by 17.41\% and 39.80\% success rate in normal scale scenes, respectively.
+It is worth noting that our method loses less than 2\% success rate in transferring to large-scale scenes, while LLM-Planner and FILM lose 34\% and 91\% success rate, respectively, which demonstrates the excellent scalability of our method in scene scales.
+Our approach remains leading in performance in more challenging target-specific long and abstract tasks.
 Meanwhile, the leading PLWSR and PLWGC metrics verify that our low-level controller can find the target object at a lower navigation cost.